ortus-docs/contentbox-docs/introduction/upgrading.md

 ## Step 7: Finalizations
 <img src="images/cb3updater-final.png">

 If all went well, then you should see the screenshot above.
 You can now log in to your new application and site.
-We would recommend a final server restart if possible as well.
+We would recommend a final server restart if possible as well. **IMPORTANT: Now you must delete the module from disk**